yuuukun/Online-LibGDX-Atlas-Editor/readme.md

 * [JQuery] - jQuery is a fast, small, and feature-rich JavaScript library.
 * [JQuery UI] - jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.
+* [MouseTrap] - Simple library for handling keyboard shortcuts in Javascript.

 ### Development
 Want to contribute?